tldr-pages/tldr/pages/common/dvc.md

 # dvc

 > Data Version Control: like `git` for data.
-> This command also has documentation about its subcommands, e.g. `dvc commit`.
+> Some subcommands such as `dvc commit` have their own usage documentation.
 > More information: <https://dvc.org/>.

 - Check the DVC version: